JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 {
   /* 07 variable declarations */
   /* 08 check argv[0] to see how the program was invoked */
-  /* 09 process the command line options from the user */ /* 10 do the needful */
+  /* 09 process the command-line options from the user */ /* 10 do the needful */
 }